 Satellites are grouped by the jobs they are sent into space to do, also known as their missions.
 Missions include communications (internet, phones and television), weather, navigation and Earth observation.
 All satellites will have common components like batteries and solar panels to keep them powered, but the payload components are specific to the kind of mission data they are designed to collect.

 Simply explained, the satellite’s payload consists of one or more communication antennas, transmitters and receivers.
-Antennas and receivers collect data using instruments like radar, GPS and cameras.
-These sensors receive electromagnetic radiation from what is being observed and convert it into signals – for example, numerical data or images.
+Antennas and receivers collect data using instruments like radar5, GPS and cameras.
+These sensors receive electromagnetic radiation6 from what is being observed and convert it into signals – for example, numerical data or images.
 This information is transmitted (downloaded) to ground stations where it is often interpreted and analysed and made available for others to use.

 The following information explores three situations in which Earth observation satellites are used to gather data.